*For the Golden Age Vision see Aarkus.*

 Bettany reprises his role once again in Avengers: Infinity War.
 In the film, the members of Thanos' Black Order begin hunting Vision in order to claim his Infinity Stone.

 Vision is seen with Wanda hiding out in Scotland after the events of Civil War under a human disguise.
-The couple is suddenly ambushed by Corvus Glaive and Proxima Midnight in order to steal the Soul Stone and was saved by the arrival of Captain America, Black Widow and Falcon.
+The couple is suddenly ambushed by Corvus Glaive and Proxima Midnight in order to steal the Mind Stone, only to be saved by the arrival of Captain America, Black Widow and Falcon.
 Said arrival forced the two members of the Black Order to retreat.
-The team then heads to the Avengers headquarters to ask for help from their former teammates on how to handle Thanos' invasion and his attempts to attain the Soul Stone only to find out that War Machine was the only member available.
-The team discusses how to take away the Soul Stone from Vision, with Vision repeatedly trying to convince Wanda to destroy the Soul Stone since she was the only one powerful enough to do so.
+The team then heads to the Avengers headquarters to ask for help from their former teammates on how to handle Thanos' invasion and his attempts to attain the Mind Stone only to find out that War Machine was the only member available.
+The team discusses how to take away the Mind Stone from Vision, with Vision repeatedly trying to convince Wanda to destroy it since she was the only one powerful enough to do so.
 However, the team decides to go to Wakanda in order to find a way to safely remove the Stone from Vision's head while keeping him alive.
 Thanos' forces later arrives in Wakanda and Corvus interrupts Shuri's operation on Vision.
 Vision is then helped out by Captain America in fighting off and finally killing Corvus.
-Vision finally convinces Wanda to destroy the Soul Stone even if it meant killing him before Thanos is able to get his hands on the stone.
-However, Thanos uses the Time Stone to turn back time and forcibly removes the Soul Stone from Vision's head, killing him and making his earlier sacrifice pointless.
+Vision finally convinces Wanda to destroy the Mind Stone even if it meant killing him before Thanos is able to get his hands on the stone.
+With a heavy heart, Wanda uses her powers to destroy the Mind Stone thus killing Vision right before Thanos managed to get to them.
+However, Thanos uses his Time Stone to turn back time, restoring Vision and the Mind Stone.
+Vision is helpless to stop Thanos, who strangled him before pulling out the Mind Stone from Vision's head, killing the android once more and making his earlier sacrifce pointless.

 Captain America and the Avengers